microsoft/botbuilder-java/samples/08.suggested-actions/README.md

 ## To try this sample locally
 - From the root of this project folder:
   - Build the sample using `mvn package`
-  - Run it by using `java -jar .\target\bot-sugestedactions-sample.jar`
+  - Run it by using `java -jar .\target\bot-suggestedactions-sample.jar`

 - Test the bot using Bot Framework Emulator